 Expandly for eCommerce accountants and bookkeepers

-Welcome, Expandly – the accountant’s secret tool for easily pushing sales orders from Amazon, eBay, Etsy and shopping carts (including Shopify, WooCommerce, Magento and more) into Xero.
+Welcome, Expandly – the accountant’s secret tool for easily pushing sales orders from Amazon, eBay, Etsy, Wish and shopping carts (including Shopify, WooCommerce, Magento and more) into Xero.
 No spreadsheet, manual typing or long list of apps required.
 And, now it’s even easier with our Xero 2.0 integration:

 2. Automatically pushing sales orders to Xero